nibbabob/azlo-goboiler/README.md

 docker-compose up -d
 ```

+## 🚀 Need Help Taking This to Production?

+This boilerplate gets you started, but taking an API to production involves additional considerations:

+- **Scaling strategies** for high-traffic applications
+- **Advanced monitoring** and alerting setup
+- **CI/CD pipeline** integration
+- **Performance optimization** for your specific use case
+- **Custom authentication** and authorization systems
+- **Integration** with existing business systems

+If you need help with any of these aspects, I offer [professional backend development and automation services](https://azlo.pro/).
+I specialize in:

+- **High-Performance Backend Development** with Go and Rust
+- **Custom Business Automation** to streamline your workflows
+- **API Integration Services** to connect your systems
+- **Rapid MVP Development** to get your ideas to market faster

+[Get in touch](https://azlo.pro/#contact) to discuss how I can help scale your project.

 ## 🤝 Contributing

 We'd love your help making this boilerplate even better!
 Here are some ways to contribute: